space space space

 Either Peace or Division

 So, if you want to work for peace, then first of all work on seeking peace in your own heart through true nakedness of spirit and spiritual purgation.
-Then—having set aside your TVs, video games, cell phones, chat rooms, MP3 players, sporting events, magazines, newspapers, beer, cigarettes, nail polish, and shopping—work on praying constantly with your every breath that men of self-will will repent their sins and be converted to the true Faith.
+Then, having set aside your TVs, video games, social media, sporting events, fast food, beer, and tobacco, work on praying constantly with your every breath that men of self-will will repent their sins and be converted to the true Faith.

 by Saint Leo the Great, pope